aquivalabs/document-mess-detector/README.md

 - Monitor the Accuracy of the AI using scheduled Regression Tests.
 - Native Salesforce App with Custom Objects for Rules, Rulesets, Analyses etc.
 - Uses Freemium Extractor API to extract text from documents (use your own API key)
+- Uses Salesforce [Models API](https://developer.salesforce.com/docs/einstein/genai/guide/access-models-api-with-apex.html) as default LLM
-- Uses Open AI API for text reasoning (via Bring Your Own Key)
+- Can use your own Open AI API for text reasoning (via Bring Your Own Key)
 - Export & Import of Rulesets
 - Comfortable Setup UI for Post-Install Steps
-- Uses Custom Metadata Types to use other LLMs (was tested with Claude and Open Source Llama2)
+- Uses Custom Metadata Types to use other LLMs (was tested with OpenAi, Claude and Open Source Llama2)

 ### Demo Video